php-fig/fig-standards/proposed/autoloader/combined.md

 ### 3.3.
 Transformation

-The namespace prefix in the fully qualified class name MUST be replaced with the corresponding base directory,

-Namespace separators in the relative class name MUST be replaced with directory separators.
+Given a fully qualified class name, the namespace prefix portion MUST be replaced with the corresponding base directory, and namespace separators in the relative class name portion MUST be replaced with directory separators.

 4. Implementations